kentnsw/kentnsw.github.io/docs/devops2022.markdown

 DevOps principles and practices are compatible with Agile, with many observing that DevOps is a logical continuation of the Agile journey that started in 2001.
 If DevOps is the right trend, we are 10 years late.

 This report is written by a frontline engineer who is working on building a cloud governance platform (the project) with an open-source tool Cloud Custodian.
-It’s for people who are interested in where we are and what we can do differently from a DevOps perspective.
+It’s for people who are interested in DevOps and what we can do differently from a DevOps perspective.
 This report, inspired by The DevOps Handbook, is composed of 3 parts corresponding to The Three Ways: Flow, Feedback, and Continuous Improvement.

 <img src="/images/devops-3ways.png" alt="The Three Ways" width="366">